10th February 2017

 If you’re visiting Copenhagen and you’re a beer enthusiast, then Visit Carlsberg should be at the top of your to-do list.
 The Carlsberg Brewery dates back to 1847, and has since been converted into a popular tourist attraction, where you’ll get to experience the history behind this popular beer throughout time.

 This exhibition is located in J.C.
 Jacobsen’s original brewery, so you’ll experience a real-life brewing atmosphere when on the tour.
 The tour begins in the old granary, with an introduction into the history of Carlsberg and the Jacobsen family.
 You’ll then go on to hear all about the process of producing beer, and Carlsberg’s big investments in science and developments over the years.

 As well as a tour around the brewery, you can also take part in beer tasting, where you will learn about the ingredients and the brewing process, including how these affect the flavour.

 Once you’re finished at Visit Carlsberg, there’s plenty more to do and see in Copenhagen, including Copenhagen Zoo, Tivoli Gardens Amusement Park, and the beautiful Kronborg Castle.
-Like many other European destinations, the cheapest time to fly to Copenhagen is in the winter months of February and March, with flights from £9.00 each way from London Airports.
+Like many other European destinations, the cheapest time to fly to Copenhagen is in the winter months of February and March.

 Whichever brewery tour you choose to visit on your next trip to Europe, don’t forget to buy your travel insurance and collect your currency beforehand.
 Get yourself excited for your brewery tour by trying some of Asda's beers from their European beer range.